What’s with the Gray Habit?

 The name of ‘mendicant friars’ was given to several groups of ‘begging friars’ whose origins in Europe date to the 13th and 14th centuries.
 These friars, in contrast to the monks, moved about freely among the people, especially the poor, preaching the gospel.
 Recognized by their religious habits, they were popularly referred to as Grey Friars (Franciscans), Black Friars (Dominicans), Austin Friars (Augustinians), and White Friars (Carmelites).

-“The habit does not make the monk or friar,” says the old adage, but it does give to others and us a reminder of our religious consecration and bonding to our spirit and tradition.
-The followers of St. Francis of Assisi, the Grey Friars, were noted for preaching among the poor, simplicity of life and gentleness of spirit.
-Hopefully, these will continue to be our identifying characteristics always.
+“The habit does not make the monk or friar,” says the old adage, but it is both a reminder of our religious consecration and a bond to our eight-hundred year tradition.